shammahm24/auth0-project-recal-app/README.md

 ## About

-This app was made for the Auth0 Hackaton, the team involved in the all recal project was [Swapnil Madhavi](https://www.linkedin.com/in/swapnil-madhavi/), [Shammah Matasva](https://www.linkedin.com/in/shammah-matasva/), [Daniel Santos](https://www.linkedin.com/in/daniel-santos-102aa8190/) and [Sandesh Chinchole](https://www.linkedin.com/in/sandeshchinchole/).
+This app was made for the Auth0 Hackaton, the team involved in the recal project was [Swapnil Madhavi](https://www.linkedin.com/in/swapnil-madhavi/), [Shammah Matasva](https://www.linkedin.com/in/shammah-matasva/), [Daniel Santos](https://www.linkedin.com/in/daniel-santos-102aa8190/) and [Sandesh Chinchole](https://www.linkedin.com/in/sandeshchinchole/).

 The category we choose on the hackaton was the one that allowed us to solve the impacts of covid in the world.